nahuelhds/react-native-hello-world/README.md

 Then:

-1. If you have "Hot reloading enabled" disable it.
+1. If you have "Hot reloading" enabled, disable it.
 1. `Ctrl + Shift + P`
 1. `> React Native: Start Exponent Packager`
 1. On the debugging tab, select "Attach to pacakger"